 Audience Award for Best Film at the Festival

-1.1 Submissions may be fiction, documentary, animation or experimental of any length.
-Only films completed no more than 18 months prior to the Call for Entries of the Cape Town International Film Market & Festival will be considered for competition purposes.
-Films completed before this time will be screened but not considered for the competition section.
+1.1 Submissions may be fiction, documentary, animation or short films.
+Only films completed not more than 18 months prior to the Call for Entries of the Cape Town International Film Market & Festival will be considered for competition purposes.
+Films completed before this time will be eligible for screening but not considered for the competition section.

 • World Cinema

 • New Voices (First Feature Directors)